Ask the Experts: Tips for Winter Shrub Covers and Protection

 Our garden expert talks about how to protect shrubs from heavy snow and cold weather in winter, including how to use winter shrub covers.

 Melinda: Broadleaf evergreens are the most susceptible to winter damage in colder regions like yours.
 Hemlocks, less hardy and newly planted needled evergreens, and shrubs exposed to drying winds and winter sun also benefit from protection.
 Create a wind break and a bit of shade with burlap or landscape fabric.
 Mount the fabric on stakes or posts placed on the windy and sunny side of the plants.
-Other options include decorative fencing, a pop-up plant protector or a winter shrub cover.
+Other options include decorative fencing, a plain old snow fence, a pop-up plant protector or a winter shrub cover.

 (Read more: 9 small evergreens shrubs to grow)

 Each month, Birds & Blooms readers send in their questions to gardening expert, Melinda Myers, who is a nationally known, award-winning garden expert, TV/radio host and author of more than 20 books.

 Got a gardening question for Melinda?
 Submit your questions here!
 They may appear here or in a future issue of the magazine.